 $1,217,391.30 / $1,000 = $1,217

-Knowing how the local governments determine value will help you do a better job of forecasting your property’s future performance.
+Knowing how local governments determine a property's value can help you do a better job of forecasting your property's future performance.
 Every calculation tool you can utilize will lead to better property management and increase your ability to improve your return on investment.